 Complaints will be investigated by staff of the Title IX Office or individuals designated by the Title IX Officer, in either case such individuals will have received training to conduct such investigations, and, if warranted, disciplinary proceedings will be initiated according to (i) the procedures outlined in the Code of Conduct as supplemented by the provisions of this Section N, or (ii) if the sexual misconduct qualifies as Title IX Sexual Harassment as defied in Article III, then the procedures set forth in Article III.
 In either case, the preponderance of the evidence standard will be used in all investigations and hearings pertaining to cases of sexual misconduct.
 Sanctions for cases of sexual misconduct will vary based on the nature and severity of the situation as well as the perpetrator's prior disciplinary history, if any.
 The full range of applicable sanctions is listed under Article II Section C (Conduct Sanctions) of the Code of Conduct.
 Pursuant to applicable policy, sanctions of suspension and expulsion are automatically stayed and referred to the Provost for review.
 The Provost may make any determination outlined in the applicable appeals process, and such determination shall not be subject to further appeal on the basis that the sanction imposed was inappropriate to the offense.

-Notwithstanding any provision of the Code of Conduct to the contrary, sexual assaults may not be informally resolved.
+If voluntarily agreed to by the parties and Illinois Tech, an allegation of sexual misconduct under the Code of Conduct may be subject to informal resolution pursuant to the process set forth in Article IV, Section M.4.A.
+(An allegation of Title IX Sexual Harassment may be subject to informal resolution pursuant to the process set forth in Article III.C.3.)
 Further, in cases of sexual misconduct under the Code of Conduct, the reporting party and responding party will not be permitted to directly question one another, unless both such parties have agreed to such questioning in writing.
 In the case where such mutual agreement does not exist, each may suggest questions to be posed by the chair of the Campus Judicial Board or the Dean of Students (or designee), as the case may be.
 Upon request of either the reporting party or responding party, at any time during proceedings under the Code of Conduct, Illinois Tech will provide reasonable accommodations to ensure that the reporting party and responding party are separated, while still being able to hear one another.
 Both the reporting party and responding party (i) will have equal access to the same information to be provided pursuant to the Code of Conduct in connection with a disciplinary proceeding and (ii) will be afforded the same opportunity to participate in the process equally, meaning the reporting party will have the same rights and options as are afforded to the responding party under the Code of Conduct.
 Finally, consistent with the process and procedures and within the timeframes provided for in the Code of Conduct, both the reporting party and responding party will have the same right to appeal a decision made and/or sanction imposed in matters involving complaints of sexual misconduct.
 (Again, please consult Article III to review the processes and procedures applicable to the Title IX Sexual Harassment Process.)

 Illinois Tech's Student Health and Wellness Center has licensed health professionals who can meet with victims on a professional basis and discuss matters in confidence.
 Staff members of the Student Health and Wellness Center, whose official responsibilities include providing mental health counseling to members of the student body, when acting within the scope of their license or certification, are generally obligated by law to maintain confidentiality, and these individuals when so acting are not required by law to report criminal offenses, including sexual misconduct, about which they are informed.